Anne Erbe, Co-Chair

 DRAM 7a, Hansberry Welcome A celebratory welcome of the Playwriting program back to campus and David Geffen School of Drama’s hearth.
 Hansberry’s seminal work, A Raisin in the Sun, was based on the spirit of place and home; this intensive, which includes seminar lunches and readings, is required of first-, second-, and third-year playwrights.
 Some activities are open to students in other programs and affinity groups; please check with the chairs for details.
 Anne Erbe, Marcus Gardley, Katie Christie

 DRAM 27b, Second-Year Anchor Class: Theater Now (NYC) This course is taught in New York City and includes visits to productions and rehearsals, meetings with theater professionals, and discussion of assigned weekly writing.
 An immersion in current industry methods, structures, and practices in advance of the playwrights’ final year at the School and the Carlotta Festival of New Plays.
-Marcus Gardley
+Sarah Ruhl

 DRAM 37a/b, The Production Process This course looks at how workshop and production frameworks can inform the playwright’s writing process, as well as their collaboration with directors, dramaturgs, actors, designers, stage managers, technicians, and theater managers.
 Includes seminars on dramatic structure, building relationships with collaborators, production timelines, and editing throughout the process.
-Anne Erbe, Dustin Wills
+Anne Erbe

 DRAM 47a, Fall Workshop An experimental play space for works in their generative stages.
 Exercises, improvisation, games, and investigation of different modes of creation.
-Sarah Ruhl
+Majkin Holmquist

 DRAM 50a, The Theatrical Event Required of first-year playwrights.
 See description under Directing.

-DRAM 51b, New Play Lab In the spring, second-year actors, directors, dramaturgs, and playwrights form three small companies and workshop that play.
+DRAM 51a/b, New Play Lab First-year actors, directors, dramaturgs, and playwrights form three small companies and workshop that play.
 Through this process, playwrights, dramaturgs, directors, and actors develop the art of delving into the heart of a new play.
 Faculty

 DRAM 53a, Authentic Collaboration See description under Acting.

-[DRAM 87b, Writing for Film and Television An in-depth writing workshop focused on crafting scripts for features and the small screen.
+DRAM 87a, Writing for Film and Television An in-depth writing workshop focused on crafting scripts for features and the small screen.
 Writers discuss and analyze dramatic strategies, dialogue, genre and style.
 They also write a thirty-minute pilot draft and a screenplay for a short film.
-Not offered in 2024–2025.]
+Marcus Gardley

 DRAM 97b, Industry Practice I A module course for first-year students.
 Topics include protocols for submissions to professional theaters, prizes, and grants; survey of new play dramaturgy models and American new play development programs; and ongoing career strategies.
 Jennifer Kiger

 DRAM 107b, Workshop with Actors Readings, discussion, and development of works in progress for first- and second-year playwrights.
 Working with a casting director, each playwright selects actors for a workshop of their play.
 The writer leads the room in an exploration of an early draft of a full-length work.
-Marcus Gardley
+Anne Erbe

 DRAM 163b, Text Analysis I See description under Acting.